gatecheckdev/gatecheck/README.md

 ### Artifact

 The converted scan output or report from a specific third party tool.
-This is the Gate Check internal representation of an output report which is abstracted and simplified.
+This is the Gatecheck internal representation of an output report which is abstracted and simplified.
 This enables future integration with other tools and simplifies parsing and validation.

 ### Entity